 - A student on leave of absence is ineligible for the use of any University facilities normally available to enrolled students.

-- A student on leave of absence must notify the director of academic administration in writing of the intention to return by a specified deadline set by the dean.
+- A student on leave of absence must notify the assistant dean for academic affairs in writing of the intention to return by a specified deadline set by the dean.
 In addition, a returning student who wishes to be considered for financial aid must submit appropriate financial aid applications to the School’s financial aid office to determine eligibility.

-- A student on leave who does not return at the end of the approved leave, and does not request and receive an extension from the dean, is automatically dismissed from the School.
+- A student on leave who does not return at the end of the approved leave, and does not request and receive an extension from the dean, will be considered withdrawn and automatically dismissed from the School.

 Personal Leave of Absence